 How Much Does it Cost to Hire a Lemon Law Attorney?

-There should be no out-of-pocket costs or retainer fees when hiring a lemon law attorney.
-Both federal and state lemon laws require the manufacturer to pay for your reasonable attorneys fees and costs, for a successful case.
-At Lemon Law Experts, you will never get a bill for our services!
-Also, we have a “no recovery – no fees” policy, which means that in the event we spend one week, one month or even one year on your case and not prevail, you will never get a bill from us.
+There should be no up front costs or retainer fees when hiring a lemon law attorney.
+Both federal and state lemon laws require the manufacturer to pay for your reasonable attorneys fees and costs or make a reasonable contribution towards your attorneys fees and costs, for a successful case.
+At the Lemon Law Experts, you will never get a bill for our services!
+Also, we have a “no recovery – no fees” policy, which means that in the event we spend one week, one month or even one year on your case and not prevail, you will never get a bill from us for our attorney fees.

 How Will I Know if My Vehicle or Other Good Qualifies Under the Lemon Laws?